 Intense processes can cause your laptop to overheat.
 However, you can make sure your laptop stays cool by avoiding certain processes on your device.
 For example, browsers that have Flash for videos will cause the CPU to work harder.

 In return, the CPU will get hotter, and this will increase the fan speed.
 With that thought in mind, it is recommended that you use something like FlashBlock with your browser, so flash videos are only turned on when you need them to be on.
-Adobe is discontinuing their support for Flash.
+Adobe is discontinuing its support for Flash.
 Now, most websites use HTML5 for videos.

 Keep the Laptop out of the Heat